huachaohuang/awesome-dbdev/README.md

   simultaneous locking at various granularities in a database with a hierarchical structure.
 The second part of this paper introduces four degrees of consistency and the relationships of the four degrees to the locking protocol.
-Degree 1, 2, and 3 are now typically called *Read Uncommitted*, *Read Committed* and *Serializable*, respectively.

 - [The Notion of Consistency and Predicate Locks in a Database System](papers/transaction/The-Notion-of-Consistency-and-Predicate-Locks.pdf) (IBM, 1976)

-  This paper proofs that *two-phase locking (2PL)* guarantees *serializability* and introduces *predicate locks* to address the problem of *phantom reads*.
+  This paper proofs that two-phase locking (2PL) guarantees serializability and introduces predicate locks to address the problem of phantom reads.

 - [A Critique of ANSI SQL Isolation Levels](papers/transaction/A-Critique-of-ANSI-SQL-Isolation-Levels.pdf) (SIGMOD, 1995)

   This paper analyzes the ambiguities of ANSI isolation levels and provides clearer phenomena definitions.
-It also introduces a new MVCC isolation level called *Snapshot Isolation*.
+It also introduces a new MVCC isolation level called *snapshot isolation*.
 A transaction in snapshot isolation reads data from a snapshot of the committed data as of the time the transaction started, and checks for write-write conflicts.

 - [A Critique of Snapshot Isolation](papers/transaction/A-Critique-of-Snapshot-Isolation.pdf) (EuroSys, 2012)

-  This paper introduces a new MVCC isolation level called *Write-Snapshot Isolation* that provides serializability.
+  This paper introduces a new MVCC isolation level called *write-snapshot isolation* that provides serializability.
 A transaction in write-snapshot isolation checks for read-write conflicts instead of write-write conflicts in snapshot isolation.